Matriculating Class of 2023

 Tou Bee Thao

-Tou Bee Thao is an incoming medical student of Hmong descent.
+Tou Bee Thao is a medical student of Hmong descent.
 He is the 8th of 10 children from Cher Yia Theng Thao and Chong Vang.
 Tou Bee was born in Napho Refugee Camp, Thailand, and later immigrated to the United States in 1996, where his family resided in Fresno.
 Growing up as a Hmong immigrant in America, he lived through the cultural, social, and health disparities that impact the Hmong and other underserved communities.
 These experiences empowered Tou Bee to pursue medicine, with plans to help bridge the gaps between underserved communities and Western medicine.
 His younger brother Neng Thao’s quote: “Txaus Siab Yog Hmoob,” enlightened Tou Bee to use the unique wisdom of the Hmong community to care for his patients and the community.

 Tou Bee is an Edison High School and Fresno State alumni.
 As a first-generation student, he was fortunate to have many mentors and a supporting family who helped him persevere and grow throughout his academic and healthcare journey.